 We’ve noticed a time warp.
-Clients contact us wanting a complete video made from concept to final delivery in what seems to them like tons of time, but sounds like tomorrow to us.
-We realize this disparity in perceptions comes from our clients not always knowing all the steps that will go into creating their production.
+Clients contact us wanting a complete video made from concept to final delivery in what seems to them like tons of time, but it sounds like tomorrow to us.
+We realize this disparity in perceptions comes from our clients not always knowing all the steps that will go into creating their products.
 So here’s a quick overview of what to expect in the process of working with a video production company to create your video:

 Everything that goes into planning your shoot before the camera starts rolling…